Magical Moments at the West Country School of Myth

 Connecting with a Lush and Luxuriant Oak

-She’s a gorgeous oak and unlike most of the scarred and barren trees of the moor, she is lush and radiant and there is more limb and branch to her than trunk.
+On one such afternoon, I came a gorgeous oak and unlike most of the scarred and barren trees of the moor, she is lush and radiant and there is more limb and branch to her than trunk.
 She has been reaching toward the sun for a very long time.

 I spent some time with her and found myself collecting sticks.
 I was finishing a story that started with a dream a number of months ago.
 I acknowledged more women, and I collected more ashes.
 I placed a circle of sticks around her.